shintadono/laszip.net/README.md

   (c) of C# port 2014-2019 by Shinta <shintadono@googlemail.com>

-  (c) for bug fixes to the C+ port 2023-2025 by Raynor Vliegendhart (https://github.com/ShinNoNoir)
+  (c) for bug fixes to the C+ port 2020-2025 by Raynor Vliegendhart (https://github.com/ShinNoNoir)

+  (c) for bug fixes to the C+ port 2020 by JaskaRoman (https://github.com/JaskaRoman)